relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/general_data_source_information/installing_and_configuring_Trace_data_sources.md

 - **Value Type**: Integer 32-bit
 - **Value**: 10

-Note: There is global (per instance) limit of concurent Collection jobs.
-For instance, eDiscovery Workspace runs 5 parallel jobs, only 5 wil be available for Trace Workspace.
-All other jobs will be queued and depends on the current load, Data Batches might stay in Retrieval state for longer time.
+There is a global (per instance) limit of the number of Collection jobs that can run at the same time.
+By default, this limit is set to five.
+If this limit is met, all subsequent jobs will be queued which may cause Data Batches to remain in the Retrieval state for longer period of time.
+{: .info}

  ![](media/Installing_and_configuring_Trace_data_sources/CollectInstanceSetting1.png)